apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ```

 As we can see, TLC has found an invariant violation after 1 hour, though it is
 a matter of luck, since the simulation is done at random.
-Interestingly, TLC is
-enumerating traces faster than Hypothesis did in our experiments with
+Interestingly, TLC enumerated traces faster than Hypothesis did in our experiments with
 [test_erc20.py][], see [Section 3.7](#37-generating-the-test-runs).

-Interestingly, *when we set the search depth to 30 or even 50, TLC finds an
+Surprisingly, *when we set the search depth to 30 or even 50, TLC finds an
 invariant violation in less than a minute*.
 On the other hand, when we set the
 depth to 5, it enumerates the maximum number of runs without hitting a bad
 state.
 Understanding this relation between the number of steps and the time to